FAQs - All Volunteers

 In the weeks leading up to the event, volunteers will receive emails with information on parking, where to go, and what to bring.

-Can dental students or hygiene students treat patients?
+Can dental students or hygiene students treat patients at FLA-MOM?

 FLA-MOM has many wonderful learning opportunities for students.
 We encourage all students to volunteer in positions where they can interact with patients, such as Patient Education, exit interviews, escorting patients, or assisting in dental, hygiene, or sterilization departments.

-How do I provide proof I volunteered at the FLA-MOM to my employer?
+How do I provide proof I volunteered at FLA-MOM to my employer?

 Following the event, clinical volunteers will receive an email with their service hours to self-report hours.
 Non-clinical volunteers will receive proof of service hours as well.